-Initiating sex in a relationship: Whose job is it?
+Initiating sex in a relationship: Who’s job is it?

 What if you’re in a dry spell and no one is initiating sex?

-In this post, I’m going to share with you why I think both partners hold a responsibility — though their roles may be different — why you should never take rejection personally, how to initiate sex with your partner, and my favorite resources for couples looking to enjoy better sex and intimacy.
+In this post, I’m going to share with you why both partners hold a responsibility (though their roles may be different), one gender-specific step to prime your libidos, and 3 easy and effective ways to initiate sex with your partner.

 Within the couple, who is supposed to initiate sex?